Deportation of Kilmar Abrego Garcia: Return to the United States and criminal charges

 In a June 13 arraignment hearing, Abrego Garcia pleaded not guilty to the charges.
 The motion for pretrial detention was also addressed.
 The government was represented by acting US attorney Rob McGuire.
-Magistrate Judge Holmes called the flight risk argument "academic", since immigration had already placed a hold on him and could take Abrego Garcia into custody even if she ruled that he should not be held in detention.
+Magistrate Judge Holmes called the flight risk argument "academic", since immigration had already placed a hold on Abrego Garcia and could take him into custody even if she ruled that he should not be held in detention.
 Peter Joseph, a DHS special agent, was the only witness at the hearing.
 He said that he was assigned to the case on April 28, 2025, and that the investigation involved information from confidential witnesses and from license plate readers in several states.
 Four of the five confidential witnesses are members of a single family, and three of five have pending criminal and immigration cases, and made their statements as part of cooperation deals.
 One of the witnesses is Jose Ramon Hernandez-Reyes, who owned the car Abrego Garcia was driving when he was stopped in Tennessee in 2022.
-In exchange for his witness testimony, Hernandez-Reyes, who had been imprisoned and was supposed to be deported after serving his sentence, was moved to a half-way house and will be allowed to remain in the US, likely with work authorization.
+In exchange for his witness testimony, Hernandez-Reyes, who had been imprisoned and was supposed to be deported after serving his sentence, was moved to a half-way house and will be allowed to remain in the U.S., likely with work authorization.
 Joseph also said that there was erroneous information in an earlier DHS report about the traffic stop, and that DHS had been able to identify six of the passengers who were in the car at the time, all of whom had entered the country illegally.

-On June 18, Abrego Garcia replaced his public defenders with Rascoe Dean, a former deputy criminal chief in the US Attorney's office that is now trying Abrego Garcia, and three lawyers with Hecker Fink LLP, which specializes in defending clients against federal investigations.
+On June 18, Abrego Garcia replaced his public defenders with Rascoe Dean, a former deputy criminal chief in the U.S. attorney's office that is now trying Abrego Garcia, and three lawyers with Hecker Fink LLP, which specializes in defending clients against federal investigations.

 On June 22, Holmes denied the DOJ's motion for pretrial detention, as the government had not proved that Abrego Garcia met any of the conditions that result in detention, such as being a flight risk or posing a danger to others.
 She scheduled a hearing to determine the conditions for his release, while also noting the likelihood that he would be taken into ICE custody upon release.
 The DOJ appealed Holmes' ruling later that day.
 On June 30, the judge delayed the release of Abrego Garcia until at least mid July at the request of his lawyers.
 His lawyers requested the delay due to the possibility García would be immediately deported to another country upon his release from the custody of the US Marshals.